mupasak/html1/README.md

 # html1
-Link to trend nxt html1 handson
+Link to trend nxt html1 hands on